-GB track access charges do not include any environmental charges (cf. Article 31 of EU Directive 2012/34/EU).
-However, Part E of the Network Code provides for recovery of costs in relation to environmental conditions arising out of RUs' activities.
-Discounts, if given, are required to comply with Article 9, and these are referred to later in this section.
-Article 10 enables member states to put in place compensation schemes for the use of railway infrastructure which relate to the demonstrably unpaid environmental, accident and infrastructure costs of competing transport modes, insofar as these costs exceed the equivalent costs of rail.
-No such scheme has been implemented in Great Britain for the direct reduction of access charges; however, the websites of the Department for Transport and Transport Scotland may be consulted for the availability of grants (such as the Mode Shift Revenue Support (MSRS) grant scheme) which may compensate in relation to track access charges or the cost of rail facilities, having regard to the environmental benefits of rail freight transport.
+Great Britain track access charges do not include any environmental charges.
+No scheme has been implemented in Great Britain for the direct reduction of access charges to reflect the environmental benefits of rail.
+However, the websites of the Department for Transport and Transport Scotland may be consulted for the availability of grants (such as the Mode Shift Revenue Support (MSRS) grant scheme) which may compensate in relation to track access charges or the cost of rail facilities, having regard to the environmental benefits of rail freight transport.